Goodie01/Goodie01/README.md

 ### Hi there 👋

 I am a Java Software Developer from Wellington, New Zealand.
-I occasionally call myself a Code Exorcist, or Zoo Keeper, for fun.

 I have some funky personal projects I'm working on.
 These are more for my experience building, than real use.